 Narukawa Art Museum

-The Panorama Lounge lets you enjoy Mt.
-Fuji like a painting!
-This is a unique museum with a collection of 4,000 Japanese paintings including masterpieces by great artists like Order of Culture winning Kyujin Yamamoto and Ikuo Hirayama.
+The panorama lounge is a must-see that lets visitors enjoy a view of Mt.
+Fuji as if it were a living painting!
+This unique museum boasts a collection of 4,000 Japanese paintings including masterpieces by renowned artists such as Ikuo Hirayama and Order of Culture recipient Kyujin Yamamoto.

 Address: 570 Moto Hakone, Hakone-machi, Ashigarashimo-gun, Kanagawa

 Access: About 54 mins from JR/Odakyu Line “Odawara Station” by bus or about 35 mins from Hakone Tozan Railway “Hakone-Yumoto Station” by bus.
 5 mins walk from “Motohakone-ko.”

 An outdoor museum where visitors can encounter sculptures in a natural setting.
 You can enjoy various masterpieces up close amidst the natural sensations of the seasons, including works by Henry Moore, Marta Pan, Japanese sculptor Genichiro Inokuma (who studied under Henri Matisse in the 1930s), and Susumu Shingu, known for his kinetic sculptures that move in the wind.

 Access: Take the Hakone Tozan Railway for 52 mins from JR/Odakyu Line “Odawara Station,” or take the Hakone Tozan Railway for about 36 mins from Hakone Tozan Railway “Hakone-Yumoto Station” to “Chokoku-no-Mori Station” and walk for 2 mins.

 Hakone Mononofunosato Art Museum